 About Broadoak Mathematics & Computing College

 Young people are at the very heart of the College; not only do we value academic performance, but we also believe that students should enjoy their time at school and achieve across a whole range of areas.
 We provide a happy and safe environment within which students can experience opportunities beyond the classroom so that they can become engaged, independent learners and responsible and confident adults.
-Most importantly, our students are supported in making the right choices regarding their qualifications.
-This starts when students select their GCSE subjects in Year 9, but also in Year 11 when deciding on post-16 pathways.
-As part of this, we offer university trips, including a residential trip to Cambridge University as well as visits to local FE institutions.

 We have excellent relationships with our local partner primary schools, enabling us to offer a comprehensive transition programme.
 The majority of our students continue their further education within the area, supported with strong links between us and the colleges.

 Broadoak offers all new members of staff a pleasant and friendly atmosphere to work in and encourages participation in social as well as professional opportunities, whilst striving for improved standards and results.
 Every teacher is given a lap-top, and there is a strong emphasis on staff development, training and teamwork.
 We actively encourage staff to get involved with all aspects of college life and extra-curricular opportunities.

 Values and Ethos